vin-08/glove-detection-yolov11/Part_1_Glove_Detection/README.md

 5. The app will automatically download the YOLOv11 model (best.pt) from Google Drive and load it.
    - You don’t need to manually download or provide the model path — it’s handled in the code.
    - Once loaded, upload an image/video to test glove detection.
+   - This project does not save annotated images or logs automatically.
+   - The detection results (bounding boxes, confidence scores, and counts) are displayed directly on the Streamlit interface for both image and video   inputs in real time.